Key Takeaways

 - Attorney's fees and costs: The employer pays the employee's lawyer.
 This fee-shifting provision makes it economically viable for workers to pursue even modest claims.

 The statute of limitations is two years for standard violations and three years for willful violations — meaning the employer knew or showed reckless disregard for whether its pay practices violated the law.
-In the oilfield context, where companies have been warned repeatedly about day-rate and misclassification violations, the three-year period frequently applies.
+In the oilfield context, repeated use of day-rate, contractor-label, or exemption practices can make the willfulness question important.

 Why Collective Actions Matter in the Oilfield

-When an oil and gas company pays all its roughnecks a day rate without overtime, or classifies every field worker as a 1099 contractor, the violation isn't unique to one employee.
-The same illegal pay practice applies to every worker in the same position across the company's operations.
-This makes oilfield wage cases natural candidates for FLSA collective actions, where workers join together to hold the employer accountable for systemic violations.
+When an oil and gas company pays all its roughnecks a day rate without the required overtime premium, or classifies every field worker in the same role as a 1099 contractor, the violation may not be unique to one employee.
+The same pay practice may apply to every worker in the same position across the company's operations.
+This can make oilfield wage cases candidates for FLSA collective actions, where similarly situated workers opt in together.

 What You Should Do

-If you work in Oklahoma's oil and gas industry and you're being paid a day rate without overtime, classified as an independent contractor when you work like an employee, or told you're "exempt" from overtime despite doing primarily manual or technical work, you likely have a claim under the FLSA.
+If you work in Oklahoma's oil and gas industry and you're being paid a day rate without an overtime premium, classified as an independent contractor when you work like an employee, or told you're "exempt" from overtime despite doing primarily manual or technical work, you may have a claim under the FLSA.
 Here's what to do:

 - Document your hours.
 Keep a personal record of every shift — start times, end times, days worked.
 Your phone's location history can corroborate this.